sanger-pathogens/nextflow-commons/configs/README.md

 ### Process script conflicts:

 Some scripts within processes may include resource arguments that conflict with your specified parameters.
-For example, in the `Jellyfish Generator` pipeline, the process `JELLY_GEN` has `memory` hard-coded to `50 GB` and `CPUs` set to `8`:
+This may cause task failures due to excess resource use, or suboptimal runtime efficiency.
+For example, in the `Jellyfish Generator` pipeline, the `jellyfish` command in the process `JELLY_GEN` has its max memory use hard-coded to `50 GB` and thread count set to `8`:

 ```bash
 jellyfish count /dev/fd/0 -m 50 -s 100M -o ${db_name} -t 8 -C